 - Carry out audits of capture fisheries and implement the surveillance and control of compliance with legal provisions relating to the fisheries. - Health and environmental monitoring of aquaculture, surveillance.
 Developing strategies and procedures for prevention, surveillance and control of high-risk diseases. - Information and sectoral statistics.
-Managing fisheries and aquaculture records. - Within the Exclusive Economic Zone the Chilean Navy also monitors an area covering approximately 4,542,990 km2 ensuring the prevention of depredation of natural resources in an effort to protect the ecosystem from unauthorized activities. - In 2014 Chilean fishing trips carried observers on 9.1% of high seas trips and 15.2% of trips within the Chilean EEZ.
+Managing fisheries and aquaculture records. - Within the Exclusive Economic Zone, the Chilean Navy also monitors an area covering approximately 4,542,990 km2 ensuring the prevention of depredation of natural resources in an effort to protect the ecosystem from unauthorized activities. - In 2014 Chilean fishing trips carried observers on 9.1% of high seas trips and 15.2% of trips within the Chilean EEZ.

 Historically, landings have always been below both Chilean set TAC (IFOP 2016; SUBPESCA 2018a).
-There is however evidence in the literature of some catch under-reporting.
-(Mendo and Wosnitza-Mendo 2014) estimated correction factors for unreported catches in Peru, from 1950 to 2010, including discards of excess catch and juveniles, loss of fish blood, underestimation through misreporting by processing plants; illegal landings and irregular sales.
-Industrial anchovy correction factors varied mostly between 15% and 35%, peaking in the early 1970s at well over 30%.
-A research program is underway to obtain estimates of underreporting in this fishery.
-Future stock assessments should include these estimates when published (2018).
+There is however evidence in the literature of some catch under-reporting (Mendo and Wosnitza-Mendo 2014) estimated correction factors for unreported catches in Peru, from 1950 to 2010, including discards of excess catch and juveniles, loss of fish blood, underestimation through misreporting by processing plants; illegal landings and irregular sales.